 Children who have certain birth defects and are biological children of Vietnam-era Veterans with qualifying service in Vietnam or Korea may be eligible for VA compensation, health care, and vocational training.
 Learn more about benefits for children with birth defects.

 Surviving spouses, dependent children and dependent parents of Veterans who died from health problems related to military exposures may be eligible for health care, compensation, education, and home loan benefits.
 Find out if you qualify for survivors' benefits.

-Read Federal Benefits for Veterans, Dependents and Survivors to learn about other VA benefits.
+Read Federal Benefits for Veterans, Dependents and Survivors or visit Explore VA to learn about other VA benefits.